ibm-cloud-docs/resiliency/ha-understand.md

 A resilient infrastructure keeps your cloud solution running, even if one or more infrastructure components experiences a problem such as:

-- Power loss
+- Power loss in a datacenter
-- Planned or unplanned maintenance
+- Hardware failure in one of the data centers
-- Hardware failure
+- Network failure due to a virtual router issue
-- Network failure
+- Planned or unplanned maintenance of a service
-- Natural disaster
+- Limited blast radius natural disaster
-- Ransomware
+- Ransomware attack on virtual server instance